 - 1. Students who are absent the first day of class are automatically dropped from the course. - 2.
 If you stop attending class make sure you drop yourself from the course. - 3.
-Work is to be turned in on due date-no late work accepted. - 4.
+Work is to be turned in on due date. - 4.
 You are responsible for knowing due dates for all assignments.